 Each plan comes with a period of free trial.
 By free trial they meant the 30 days money back guarantee.
 If you are not satisfied with the VPN service it has, you can always unsubscribe before the 30th day period and have your refund back in full.

-What we like most about Avast SecureLine VPN is that it is a pretty easy to use VPN service provider to use.
+Yes, one of the best features that Avast Secureline VPN offers is that it is user-friendly.
 For the tech newbie, this is one of the best VPN service providers you can ever choose on the market.

 Not forgetting to mention how the user interface is pretty straightforward to use.
 It even looks clean and uncluttered according to some users, so that is a plus point too.